frontegg/frontegg-angular/README.md

 Open http://localhost:8080/account/sign-up and sign up with your first user.

 # Frontegg Admin Portal Integration

+In order to allow your end users to control the Security Settings, Profile, Team Management and more, the next step will be to embed the `Admin Portal` into your application.

 For Frontegg admin portal integration we will import the`FronteggAppService` from the `frontegg-app` package and use `showAdminPortal` method when clicking on the relevant button.